omrilotan/mono/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests added
 - [ ] JSDoc added

-Fixed issues: comma-separated list of issues fixed by the pull request, where applicable
+Address issues: comma-separated list of issues addressed by the pull request, where applicable

 <!-- Describe your changes below in detail. -->